eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-verification-testing-n-validation.md

 Skill set for roles in digital VLSI verification:
 + ***initial sandbox verification***
++ ***Perform initial sandbox verification***, and work with design verification team to create and execute thorough verification test plans.
 + Experience in verification/validation using emulation tools like Palladium, Protium, Zebu and SV/Verilog, UVM.
 + Familiar with the principle of debugger, such as: ***OpenOCD***.
 + A thorough understanding of the high-level verification flow methodology (test plan generation, test generation, failure analysis, coverage analysis and closure).